 CBD Oil is extracted directly from the flower, stems and leaves of the hemp plant.
 Product labels do not always make it immediately clear if they contain CBD.
 Sometimes products which do contain CBD do not have CBD listed as an ingredient and in other cases CBD is listed as an ingredient when it is not there i.e. low-quality amazon oils.

 The most sure-fire way to determine the CBD contents of a product is to look at their 3rd party lab reports.
-If a company does not provide lab reports do not purchase products from them!
+If a company does not provide lab reports on their website on or request then they are best avoided.
 They do not take their products seriously and they don’t take you seriously as a consumer.
-Lab reports offer varying detail but should, at a minimum, tell you the CBD content of your product and may also assess other cannabinoids, heavy metals, pesticides and much more.
+Lab reports offer varying detail but should, at a minimum, tell you the CBD content of your product and may also assess other cannabinoids, heavy metals, pesticides, terpene content and more.

 What is Hemp Extract?